blitz-research/libsgd/README.md

 * Install Doxygen.

-* Set the cmake option SGD_DOXYGEN_TARGET_ENABLED to 1.
-You can do this by passing -DSGD_DOXYGEN_TARGET_ENABLED=1 to cmake when configuring.
+* Set the cmake option SGD_DOXYGEN_TARGET_ENABLED to ON.
+You can do this by passing -DSGD_DOXYGEN_TARGET_ENABLED=ON to cmake when configuring.

 After building and installing, LIBSGD_INSTALL should include an additional html directory containing the SGD html help files.